-So far as nutrients are concerned, farmyard manures are weak; for example you need about 25kg (50lb) of horse manure to supply as much nitrogen as there is in .5kg (1lb) of sulphate of ammonia.
-The average analysis of most farmyard manures is about 1/2 percent nitrogen, 1/4 percent phosphates and 1/2 percent potash.
-All animal manures contain in addition useful amounts of magnesium and calcium and are very good suppliers of trace elements, together with other substances which are believed to have growth-promoting properties.
+So far as nutrients are concerned, farmyard manures are weak; for example, you need about 25kg (50lb) of horse manure to supply as much nitrogen as there is in .5kg (1lb) of sulfate of ammonia.
+The average analysis of most farmyard manures is about 1/2 percent nitrogen, 1/4 percent phosphates, and 1/2 percent potash.
+All animal manures contain in addition useful amounts of magnesium and calcium and are very good suppliers of trace elements, together with other substances that are believed to have growth-promoting properties.

-Benefits of manure In view of the foregoing you may well think that in a space age it is an archaic practice to use farmyard manure at all.
+In view of the foregoing, you may well think that in a space-age it is an archaic practice to use farmyard manure at all.
 But the results of experiments with good quality products show that it is the yardstick for comparing all other organic manures.
-In addition to its content of plant nutrients it is a humus supplier and for every ton you buy you will get about 3 to 5 cwt of organic matter which soon becomes humus in the soil and gives all the benefits associated with humus.
+In addition to its content of plant nutrients, it is a humus supplier and for every ton you buy, you will get about 3 to 5 cwt of organic matter which soon becomes humus in the soil and gives all the benefits associated with humus.
 It supplies its nutrients in a slowly available form and, therefore, has a long-lasting effect; the benefits of a single dressing can last for 3 or more years.

 Well-rotted farmyard manure can be applied at any time of the year before sowing or planting, but fresh or ‘long’ manure as it is called, is best dug in during the autumn or early winter so as to allow it to break down and lose its caustic nature in time for spring plantings.